 You can make a natural cleaner for your home just using old oranges and vinegar.
 Cut off as much of the white part of the rind as possible, says Nate Masterson, head of natural product development for Maple Holistics.
 Then put the peels in a jar of vinegar and let it sit for two weeks, shaking the container once a day.
 After two weeks is up, strain the liquid into another container.
 “This natural cleaner has an extremely long shelf-life and smells delicious,” Masterson says.
 “Plus it can safely and effectively kill germs.”

 Check out 100 more brilliant uses for vinegar all around the house.

 When life hands you old oranges, make orange lemonade!

-No, really… This is the perfect recipe for summer.
-You can try it by getting the recipe here.
+No, really… This is the perfect summer sipper!
+Get the recipe here.

 Never spend a dime on another fragranced candle

 “Boiling orange peel on the stove top with spices like cinnamon and clove is the best way to make your home smell amazing,” suggests one Taste of Home editor.

 Get to know the best air cleaning plants for the home, according to NASA.

 Exfoliate your skin